 The problem is these are all reactive.
 They’re all responding to an ongoing scheme, one that is hurting the company in real time.
 The bad guys always seem to be several steps ahead.

 But that’s now changing.
-Professional investigators are learning to combine traditional detecting skills with sophisticated new technology to search for diverted and counterfeit product in a less reactive, more proactive way.
+Professional investigators are learning to combine traditional detecting skills with sophisticated new technology to search for diverted and counterfeit product in less reactive, more proactive ways.

 Searching the Dark Web